softwareQinc/qpp/INSTALL.md

-The command above only builds the example [examples/bb84](https://github.com/softwareQinc/qpp/tree/main/examples/bb84) and output the executable in `./build/bb84`.
+The command above only builds the example [examples/bb84](https://github.com/softwareQinc/qpp/tree/main/examples/bb84) and outputs the executable `./build/bb84`.
 Reminder: for this to work, do not forget to configure the system with the `-DWITH_EXAMPLES=ON` flag.

 ## CMake optional arguments and flags